wenqili/flyby-squarespace/README.md

 }
 ```

+3.  use P5 online editor to get the embed url, or upload to github and generate a github page to get the url of the sketch
-Add a code block

-Type following code into it as html code and do not check "display source"
+4. In your Squarespace Page, add a code block with the following HTML code and do not check "display source"

+    -   for full screen:
 ```html
 <iframe src="your sketch url"
 style="position:fixed;